BraadMartin/better-rest-api-featured-images/readme.txt

 = Manual Installation =

 1. Upload the entire `/better-rest-api-featured-images` directory to the `/wp-content/plugins/` directory.
-1. Activate Better REST API Featured Images through the 'Plugins' menu in WordPress.
+1. Activate 'Better REST API Featured Images' through the 'Plugins' menu in WordPress.

 = Better Installation =

-1. Go to Plugins > Add New in your WordPress admin and search for Better REST API Featured Images.
+1. Go to Plugins > Add New in your WordPress admin and search for 'Better REST API Featured Images'.
 1. Click Install.

 == Frequently Asked Questions ==